timescale/docs/timescaledb/how-to-guides/hyperfunctions/install-toolkit.md

 These instructions use the `dnf` package manager on RHEL, CentOS, and Fedora.

-1. Make sure you have installed TimescaleDB and created a TimescaleDB repository in your `yum` repos.
+1. Make sure you have installed TimescaleDB and created a TimescaleDB repository in your `yum` `repo.d` directory.
 For more information, see [the installation instructions for Red Hat-based systems][red-hat-install].
 1. Update your local repository list:
     ```bash